binerogroup/documentation/_sources/compute/gpu-instances.rst.txt

 .. note::

-   In the below example we are using Ubuntu 24.04 as operating system.
-For any other Linux OS, the steps would be equal but some commands are not identical.
+   The example below is using Ubuntu 24.04 as operating system.
+For any other Linux based operating system, the steps would be equal but some commands might not be identical.

-   Please ask our support if you need assistance installing the driver on another of the images we provide.
+   :doc:`Contact our support </general/getting-support>` if you need help installing the driver on other operating systems than the example below.

-- Verify that the instance is able to see the graphics adapter.
-This can be done by running ``lspci | grep -i nvidia`` which would return something like ``00:05.0 VGA compatible controller: NVIDIA Corporation Device 2236 (rev a1)``
+- Verify that the instance is able to see the graphics adapter by running ``lspci | grep -i nvidia`` which would return something like ``00:05.0 VGA compatible controller: NVIDIA Corporation Device 2236 (rev a1)``

-- Installation of ``g++``, ``make`` and ``dkms`` is required for the installation of the driver.
-This can be installed by running for example (depending on OS): ``sudo apt update && sudo apt -y install build-essential dkms``
+- You need to install the dependencies ``g++``, ``make`` and ``dkms`` to installation and build the driver.
+This depends on your operating system, for example ``sudo apt update && sudo apt -y install build-essential dkms``

 - Fetch the driver by running: ``curl -O https://binero.com/downloads/nvidia-linux-grid-570_570.133.20_amd64.deb``

-- Set execute permissions by running ``chmod +x nvidia-linux-grid-570_570.133.20_amd64.deb``
+- Set executable permission by running ``chmod +x nvidia-linux-grid-570_570.133.20_amd64.deb``

 - Install the driver by running ``dpkg -i nvidia-linux-grid-570_570.133.20_amd64.deb``

 - Verify a successful installation by reading ``/var/log/nvidia-installer.log``.
 The command ``nvidia-smi`` would give you more useful output.

-- At this point, you need a valid license which `our support </general/getting-support>`_ can provide.
-Its included in the instance monthly cost but not assigned until requested.
+- At this point, you need a valid license which `our support </general/getting-support>`_ provides you with.
+Its included in the instance cost but not assigned until requested.

-- The license should be pasted into ``/etc/nvidia/ClientConfigToken/client_configuration_token.tok``
+- The license should added to file ``/etc/nvidia/ClientConfigToken/client_configuration_token.tok`` making sure to not have any extra spaces or newlines.

 - Restart ``nvidia-gridd`` by running ``sudo systemctl restart nvidia-gridd``

 - The command ``nvidia-smi -q | grep License`` should now return a valid license

 - Install CUDA toolkit and CuDNN (optional, note that below instruction is for Ubuntu, other operating systems might require different packages)

 ::